-Like me, Greece’s enemies were taken with this place.
+Just like me, Greece’s enemies were taken with this place too.
 So taken that they graciously used the harbour to shelter their ships ready to attack the country.

-But both the German submarines and the war ships of Persian king Xerxes the Great, 2,400 years earlier, have long gone, lost and defeated, while Halkidiki, Porto Koufo, this great fish taverna, the untroubled blue sea, remain.
-Here, under a golden sky.
+But both the German Second World War submarines and the war ships of Persian king Xerxes the Great, 2,400 years earlier, have long gone, lost and defeated, while Halkidiki, Porto Koufo, this great fish taverna, the untroubled blue sea, remain.
+All still here, under the golden corrugated sky.

-It is homecoming of sorts for R. who lived over 10 years in this city and we meet friends in the dark-lit institution that is the Igglis restaurant.
+It is homecoming of sorts for Giristroula who lived over 10 years in this city and we meet friends in the dark-lit institution that is the Igglis restaurant.

 A vine-covered restaurant on an old back street square, taking its name from a local area outside Thessaloniki where English soldiers were stationed during the First World War and where the local Turkish immigrants made incredible wine, and naming it – almost correctly – after the English retinue there.